DCsunset/transformfs/README.md

 A read-only FUSE filesystem to transform the content of files with Lua.

-In transformfs, the content of files can be transformed by user-defined Lua scripts while preserving the same directory structure.
+In transformfs, the content of files can be transformed on demand by user-defined Lua scripts while preserving the same directory structure.

+This filesystem is useful to transform data without duplicating the original files.

 ## Installation